austindyoung/front-stage/README.md

 Front-stage provides a framework that will automatically generate a dynamic form according to this general framework as well as deal with its submission.
 It's functionality can be overidden by the engineer.

+The searching involved in producing matching results is done on the front-end with a custom Backbone Collections extension to avoid multiple fetches per session from the database.

 ## Usage

 ### Creating the staging area in a form

-A div with class "stage" will be where the input for the collections elements (e.g. users) will be and a div with id "elements-stage" will be where the selected elements will be displayed.
+A div with class "stage" will contain the input for the collection's elements (e.g. users) and a div with id "elements-stage" will display the selected elements.

 ```
 <form>